-The majority (except for Portugal and Switzerland that abstained) voted against the resolution on the right to favour of all texts tabled under item 4 (situations that peace. - On the resolutions 'From rhetoric to reality: a global call for concrete action against racism, racial discrimination, xenophobia and related intolerance' and 'Elaboration of complementary standards to the International Convention on the Elimination of All Forms of Racial Discrimination', Belgium, the Netherlands, and Portugal abstained while all the other members voted against.
+- The majority (except for Portugal and Switzerland that abstained) voted against the resolution on the right to peace. - On the resolutions 'From rhetoric to reality: a global call for concrete action against racism, racial discrimination, xenophobia and related intolerance' and 'Elaboration of complementary standards to the International Convention on the Elimination of All Forms of Racial Discrimination', Belgium, the Netherlands, and Portugal abstained while all the other members voted against.